-§ 10.
+§ 15.
 Section 5-1502N of the general obligations law, as added by chapter 499 of the laws of 1996, is renumbered section 5-1502M and the caption and final paragraphs are amended to read as follows:

-§ 5-1502[N]M. Construction - tax matters.
+§ 5-1502[NM] Construction - tax matters.

-The powers explicitly authorized in this section 5-1502[N]M of the general obligations law shall not be construed to diminish any like powers authorized in any like powers authorized in any other section of title 15 of article 5 of the general obligations law, such as, but not limited to, those authorized in subdivision 9 of section 5-1502I of this title.
+The powers explicitly authorized in this section 5-1502[NM] of the general obligations law shall not be construed to diminish any like powers authorized in any like powers authorized in any other section of title 15 of article 5 of the general obligations law, such as, but not limited to, those authorized in subdivision 9 of section 5-1502I of this title.
 Accordingly, such powers as are authorized in any other section of title 15 of article 5 of the general obligations law shall be construed as if the provisions of this section do not exist.

-§ 11.
+§ 16.
 Section 5-1502O of the general obligations law, as amended by chapter 499 of the laws of 1996, is renumbered 5-1502N and amended to read as follows:

-§ 5-1502[O]N. Construction--all other matters
+§ 5-1502[ON] Construction--all other matters

-In a statutory short form power of attorney, the language conferring general authority with respect to "all other matters" must be construed to mean that the principal authorizes the agent to act as an alter ego of the principal with respect to any and all possible matters and affairs which are not enumerated in sections 5-1502A to 5-1502[N]M, inclusive, of this chapter, and which the principal can do through an agent[, except that such authority shall not include authorization for the agent to make medical or other health care decisions for the principal].
+In a statutory short form power of attorney, the language conferring general authority with respect to "all other matters" must be construed to mean that the principal authorizes the agent to act as an alter ego of the principal with respect to any and all possible matters and affairs which are not enumerated in sections 5-1502A to 5-1502[NM] inclusive, of this [chapter] title, and which the principal can do through an agent, provided, however, [except] that such authority shall not include authorization for the agent to designate a third party to act as agent for the principal or to make medical or other health care decisions for the principal except as otherwise provided in subdivision one of section 5-1502K of this title, of the laws of 1996, is amended to read as follows:

-§ 12.
-Section 5-1503 of the general obligations law, as amended by chapter 499 of the laws of 1996, is amended to read as follows:
+§ 17.
+Section 5-1503 of the general obligations law, as amended by chapter 499